 If you’re a small business competing on a small level, you probably won’t benefit from a CDN.
 However, if you’re receiving a high amount of traffic from multiple geographic areas, you should definitely talk to your SEO firm about your options.

 You may have heard that using a CDN can actually hurt your SEO.
-Our data says that this is far from the case.
-At the same time, Google Search Advocate, John Mueller, put this myth to bed in no uncertain terms.
+Our data says that this is far from the case (and for whatever it’s worth, NitroPack’s own investigation debunked the claim).
+As a final nail in the debate coffin, Google Search Advocate, John Mueller, put the myth to bed in no uncertain terms.

 CDNs are amazing and NitroPack is a game-changer.
 We cannot recommend it enough.